quamejnr/Python/README.md

 # Python
-This is my journey to learning python, my first programming language
+This is my journey to learning python, my first programming language.